-Last month, I received an email from a resident who lives at Northside Piers (the first residential development to be built following the 2005 rezoning of the Greenpoint/Williamsburg waterfront) because he was having major problems with his unit.
-Located at 164 Kent Avenue, between North 3rd and 4th streets, the development group formed by LM Equity Participants, RD Management, and Toll Brothers, would develop the market-rate towers, and receive $300 million in acquisition and construction financing from Citibank Community Development.
+Last month, I received an email from a resident who lives at Northside Piers (the first residential development to be built following the 2005 rezoning of the Greenpoint/Williamsburg waterfront) because he was having major problems with his unit, located at 164 Kent Avenue.
+The development group formed by LM Equity Participants, RD Management, and Toll Brothers would develop the market-rate towers, and receive $300 million in acquisition and construction financing from Citibank Community Development.

 The website for Northside Piers states: ”Beautifully designed, thoughtfully executed with no detail overlooked, your new condo in Williamsburg is everything you’ve ever wanted.
 Kitchens designed by Stephen Alton, with rich, wide-plank American walnut floors.”

-When I asked what was going on in the towers, I was invited to meet many property owners in Northside Piers, all of whom were and continue to have ongoing problems with the build-quality of their units.
-I was also informed of claimed-problems with units that were not told to buyers until after they moved in.
+When I asked what was going on in the towers, I was invited to meet many property owners in Northside Piers, all of whom were having, and continue to have ongoing problems with the build-quality of their units.
+I was also told of problems with units that were not disclosed to buyers until after they moved in.
 But before I lay out some of these issues, let’s go back to May 2007, when the first tower was being built.

 In a recent March 18th New York Times article, Von Spreckelsen incorrectly states that his company built the first of two towers at its Northside Piers project in Williamsburg, Brooklyn, with union contractors.
-But in fact, as construction costs escalated in 2008, Toll Brothers turned to a non-union contractor for the second tower, prompting unions to protest with five giant inflatable rats.
-The truth is union workers were protesting the first tower’s use of non-union workers starting May 17, 2007 as the image below shows.
-Mayor Bloomberg had promised the Unions work at waterfront sites in return for support of the Williamsburg/Greenpoint rezoning in 2005.
+In fact, as construction costs escalated in 2008, Toll Brothers turned to a non-union contractor for the second tower, prompting unions to protest with five giant inflatable rats.
+The truth is union workers were protesting the use of non-union workers at the first tower, starting May 17, 2007.
+Mayor Bloomberg had promised the unions work at waterfront sites in return for support of the Williamsburg/Greenpoint rezoning in 2005.
 I had many conversations with workers on the site, at the time, who stated that non-union workers were being brought in, and that corners were being cut in the construction of the building.

-So, it came as no surprise to me to learn that major problems now exist at Northside Piers.
-I have agreed not to name any of the residents who spoke to me, or name any unit because many residents are fearful of retribution from the condominium’s Board of Managers, and/or Toll Brothers.
-One can safely say that all new buildings are going to have some problems, and at the same time, it’s vital that any issues be resolved under the warranty the new owners receive from Toll Brothers.
+So, it came as no surprise to me to learn that major problems exist at Northside Piers.
+I have agreed not to name any of the residents who spoke to me, because many residents are fearful of retribution from the condominium’s Board of Managers, and/or Toll Brothers.
+One can safely say that all new buildings are going to have some problems; at the same time, it’s vital that any issues be resolved under the warranty the new owners receive from Toll Brothers.
 But it seems in interviews with many residents that Toll Brothers have gone out of their way to drag their feet in resolving issues.

-Some units have had water infiltration which has resulted in the untenable condition of mold growth.
-In addition, many owners complained that the full-view windows that were installed, do little to keep wind and water out of their units which increases use of heat in the winter, and air conditioning in the summer, both of which run on electricity.
+Some units have had water infiltration which has resulted in mold growth.
+In addition, many owners complained that the full-view windows do little to keep wind and water out of their units, which increases use of heat in the winter and air conditioning in the summer, both of which run on electricity.
 This certainly makes our friends at Con Edison very happy, as I was shown the electricity bills for many residents averaging over $400 dollars a month.

 A. Remove and discard drywall at the site of water intrusion and continue four feet past the last sign of mold growth and or water damage,